The top two questions we hear from people who want to make money as a freelance writer are:

 - Is this opportunity legit?

-- If it is, how will I know if I’m good enough?
+- If it is, how will I know if I can do it?

 Thankfully, we can put your mind at ease on both counts…

-And yes, you are good enough!
-Successful writers come from all walks of life, and they all have countless different backgrounds and reasons why they became writers.
+And yes, you can do it!
+Successful writers come from all walks of life, and they have countless different backgrounds and reasons why they became writers.

 What’s important is finding your reason for becoming a writer, and why you want to build a professional writing career.

 On this page, we’ll explore a specific industry where you can make good money as a writer, why this type of writing is such a great opportunity, and how to pinpoint your individual writing goals for launching a successful writing career.